Metaswitch/clearwater-docker/README.md

 ## Cleaning Up

-If you wish to destroy your deployment either to redeploy with a different configuration or version or to free up resources on your docker host, the following may be helpful:
+If you wish to destroy your deployment either to redeploy with a different configuration or version or to free up resources on your docker host, the following may be useful commands:

-    # Stop all the running docker processes (if you used compose to deploy)
-    docker-compose -f minimal-distributed.yaml stop

-    # Stop all the running docker processes (if you used the manual deployment option)
-    docker stop $(docker ps -q)

-    # Remove the docker instances
+    # Remove all docker instances (not just Clearwater ones!)
     docker rm $(docker ps -aq)

-    # Remove all the docker image files
+    # Remove all the docker image files (not just Clearwater ones!)
     docker rmi $(docker images -aq)

     # Remove most of the docker image files, but not the Ubuntu 14.04 base
-    # image, use this if you intend to redeploy the docker deployment
+    # image, use this if you intend to redeploy the clearwater deployment
     # immediately to save time.
     #
     # This command will report an error due to a conflict, this can be safely